qouteall/qouteall-blog/Cognitive-biases.md

 **Foot-in-the-door effect**: One agreed on a small request tend to subsequently agree on a larger request.

+**Saying becomes believing**: Telling a lie too many times may make one truly believe in it.

 ### Self-handicapping

 People want to have a self-image of high capability.
 But a failure can debunk their self-image.
 Self-handicapping is one way of protecting the self-image.
 It's an extension of **protective pessimism**.